Because the 401(k) is such a sweet tax shelter, there are all sorts of regulations controlling how money goes in and comes out.

 Vesting.
 Your own contributions are immediately "vested," meaning they are yours to keep if you leave the company.
 Company contributions can vest immediately or over a period as long as six years.

 Loans.
-Allowed by most plans (see Don't Borrow Trouble).
+Allowed by most plans (see Borrowing From a 401(k) Can Lead to Trouble).

 Early withdrawal.
 No withdrawals (except hardship withdrawals) are allowed before age 59½ while you are employed.
 If you leave the company before age 55, withdrawals are taxed and generally hit with a 10% penalty, unless they're rolled over into an IRA or another employer's 401(k).